tushardashpute/pod-security-policy/README.md

 This is the one from AWS EKS default PodSecurityPolicy.
 It’s a Standard Kubernetes resource definition format.Running your cluster with this policy is identical to running your cluster with the PodSecurityPolicy admission controller disabled.

-Lets approach this subject from a application standpoint.
-Most applications are deployed into EKS in form of deployments running pods.
-Or sample deployment will be such:

-Assuming we have agreen-field EKS with no special security controls on cluster/namespaces :
-In the manifest alpine-restricted.yml , we are defining a few security contexts at the pod and container level.

-**runAsUser**: 1000 means all containers in the pod will run as user UID 1000

-**fsGroup**: 2000 means the owner for mounted volumes and any files created in that volume will be GID 2000

-**allowPrivilegeEscalation**: false means the container cannot escalate privileges

-**readOnlyRootFilesystem**: true means the container can only read the root filesystem

 <img width="883" alt="image" src="https://user-images.githubusercontent.com/74225291/197380564-ab9efa25-d8c9-493b-a4a8-47ff54cd5e75.png">